-There is also lots of research into this area and there is now good evidence to show that acupuncture may assist in helping with the labour processes, alongside and in conjunction with medical interventions.
+There is also lots of research into this area of pregnancy, and there is now good evidence to show that acupuncture may assist in helping with the labour processes, alongside and in conjunction with medical interventions.

 There are many reasons that a woman may seek natural induction treatments prior to medical interventions.